ntop/ntopng/doc/src/active_monitoring/rtt_monitor.rst

   The RTT Timeseries of a Monitored Host

-Timeseries can be disabled from the :ref:`Preferences`, tab *Timeseries->System Probes*.
+Timeseries can be disabled from the :ref:`ntopngPreferences`, tab *Timeseries->System Probes*.

 .. figure:: ../img/rtt_monitor_timeseries_conf.png
   :align: center